-Using the list below for the 4 different eggplant nutrition entries in our database, the highest amount of Protein is found in Eggplant, raw which contains 0.98 g of Protein per 100g.
+Using the list below for the 4 different eggplant nutrition entries in our database, the highest amount of protein is found in Eggplant, raw which contains 0.98 g of protein per 100g.
 The associated percentage of RDA is 2 %.
 For this 100g serving the Calories content is 25 kcal, the Fat content is 0.18 g, the Carbohydrate content is 5.88 g.

-Nutritional Information SummaryFrom the list below you can find a full nutrition breakdown for all foods containing protein which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in Protein.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing protein which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in protein.